 Why cost seg pays more if you live in Fairfield County

 A typical $500K–$1.2M out-of-state STR reclassifies 24–32% of basis under permanent 100% bonus depreciation.
-At Fairfield County’s combined bracket (~47.6%), every $1 of accelerated depreciation is worth ~$0.476 in Year-1 cash savings.
+At Fairfield County’s federal rate (37% + 3.8% NIIT; CT portion deferred over MACRS), every $1 of accelerated depreciation is worth ~$0.408 in Year-1 cash savings.

-Where Fairfield County investors are buying
+Where do Fairfield County investors buy property?

 Stamford and Greenwich investors flow capital to STR markets within a 2-4 hour drive or short flight:

-- Vermont (Stowe, Killington, Manchester) — Closest premium mountain STR, 4-hour drive.
+- Vermont (Stowe, Killington, Manchester): Closest premium mountain STR, 4-hour drive.
 VT 6.85% state tax stack.

-- The Berkshires, MA — Cultural + weekend STR, 2.5-hour drive.
+- The Berkshires, MA: Cultural + weekend STR, 2.5-hour drive.

-- The Hamptons + Long Island — Premium summer STR; restrictive local rules, underwrite carefully.
+- The Hamptons + Long Island: Premium summer STR; restrictive local rules, underwrite carefully.

-- Outer Banks, NC — Atlantic coastal STR.
+- Outer Banks, NC: Atlantic coastal STR.

-- 30A / Destin, FL — FL 0% state tax, premium beachfront.
+- 30A / Destin, FL: FL 0% state tax, premium beachfront.

 Many Fairfield County investors also pursue REPS-via-spouse on Boston-area or NYC-area long-term rentals, particularly when one spouse is non-W-2 or part-time.
 The dual-income household profile common in Greenwich/Darien makes REPS-via-spouse more feasible than for typical dual-W-2 NYC finance households.